Antrim county football team

 The Antrim county football team represents Antrim GAA, the county board of the Gaelic Athletic Association, in the Gaelic sport of football.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Ulster Senior Football Championship and the National Football League.

-Antrim's home ground is Casement Park, Belfast.
-The team's manager is Andy McEntee.
+Antrim's home ground is Casement Park, Belfast; however, this has been closed for redevelopment since 2013, with most home games being played instead at Corrigan Park.
+The team's manager is vacant.

 The team last won the Ulster Senior Championship in 1951, but has never won the All-Ireland Senior Championship or the National League.

 History

 The county team has won the Ulster Senior Football Championship (SFC) on ten occasions: 1900, 1901, 1908, 1909, 1910, 1911, 1912, 1913, 1946 and 1951.

 The county team was the first in the province of Ulster to appear in an All-Ireland Senior Football Championship (SFC) final, doing so in 1911 and repeating the feat again in 1912, but losing on both occasions.

 Antrim's 1911 All-Ireland SFC semi-final win was not anticipated.
 The Ulster secretary got sick that year and did not organise a provincial championship.
 So Antrim arrived to play Kilkenny without having practiced and won by a scoreline of 3–1 to 1–1.
 The following year Antrim defeated Kerry.
 Heavy rain on the day, and over-indulgence at a wedding the day before were blamed for the unexpected 3–5 to 0–2 defeat.
 Antrim's County Board decision to introduce a City League in 1908, one of the first in Gaelic history, was a more legitimate explanation.

 The 1946 Antrim football team was regarded as one of the most exciting of the era, taking advantage of the newly reintroduced handpass.
 Joe McCallin's two goals contributed to Antrim's defeat of Cavan in the Ulster SFC final.
 However, Kerry roughed them out of the All-Ireland SFC semi-final.

 The opening of Casement Park boosted the sport in Belfast, but — from the late 1960s — the troubles restricted sporting life in the football heartlands of Belfast, particularly in Ardoyne.
 Political violence meant that the county could not build on the under-21 team of 1969, one of the finest in Ulster history (Din Joe McGrogan — scorer of the goals that put Antrim in the final — was killed by a loyalist bomb).
 The county's Vocational Schools team has made it to two All-Ireland finals: in 1968, when the team defeated Galway, and in 1971, when Mayo won.